-John made the point more than thirty years ago that if you asked your audience directly what was wrong in the event that the whole audience or some members of it were having a reaction to your talk, chances are the audience would not know or, even if they did, would not necessarily say.
+John made the point that if you asked your audience directly what was wrong – in the event that the whole audience or some members of it were having a reaction to your talk – chances are the audience would not know or, even if they did, would not necessarily say what it was.

 John Enright: How to Read a Live Audience’s Cues

 Awareness, Responsibility and Communication Course, Vancouver, B.C., Feb.
 1978.

 Your audience reacts to you according to its estimation of your grounding, direction and intention.

 If your grounding is off, your audience will likely respond by getting bored, yawning, lying down, dozing off, etc. If you were to ask them what’s wrong, they would likely say that they are tired, and not that your grounding is off.
 Check your grounding for yourself, accepting their non-verbal feedback as information.
 If your grounding is off, get out of your head and into something on which you’re well-grounded, in which you can speak from experience.
 (1)

 If your direction is hazy, people may respond with frustration, though not necessarily anger.
 They may quiz you on “So what?” kinds of issues, the questioning underlying their probing being “Where are you taking us?”

 If you’re well-grounded and directionless, the audience may hang in with you, simply looking puzzled and confused, perhaps scratching their heads or crossing their arms, as if to say, “What’s your point?”
 Check out your direction and lay out your destination, the point you’re trying to make or steering towards.

 Again, if you ask for verbal feedback, the response may or may not be helpful.
 For example, someone saying, “I’m lost” may mean, not “I don’t understand” but “I don’t know where you’re taking us and I want to know.”